Estercade/Calculator/README.md

 ### Features

-- Addition, subtraction, multiplication, and division on pairs of numbers are supported.
+- Addition, subtraction, multiplication, and division of pairs of numbers are supported.
-- Backspace and clear are supported.
+- Backspace and clear buttons are supported.
 - Keyboard input is supported for numbers, operators, backspace, and clear (escape).

 ## Built using